tbuchloh/tolino-cloud-backup/README.md

 - Thalia.de (3)
 - Thalia.at (4)
 - Buch.de (6)
+- books.ch / orellfuessli.ch (8)
 - Hugendubel.de (13)
 - Buecher.de (30)

 (More may be added in the future.)

-Tested with Linux, only.
+Tested with Linux and Windows.
 Patches welcome.
 Handle with care.

 To-Do
 =====